This page provides an overview of my collections and areas of interest of collection…

 Exhibition or lending of the shall take place with mention of the provenance.

-• The catalogue record is enriched with further information known to them.
+The catalogue record is enriched with further information known to them.
 In the process, cross-references are formed, e.g. via norm data, the object is described and (organisation-specific) keywords are added.
+If the necessary norm data (for persons or organisations) does not exist, the institution involved creates it.

 The whole process should ideally take no longer than 12 months.